James-Bosley/James-Bosley.github.io/projects/jammming.md

 order: 3
 ---

 More practice using APIs.
-This application is part of Codecademy's front end developer pathway, and represents the first site I made that incorporates user authentication, this time my implemeting an OAuth 2 implicit grant flow with Spotify's API.
+This application is part of Codecademy's front end developer pathway and represents the first site I made that incorporates user authentication, this time my implementing an OAuth 2 implicit grant flow with Spotify's API.
 This site allows a user to sign into their Spotify account, search for songs either by track name or artist name and save them to a playlist that will persist in their account.

 ![Screenshot](/images/jammming-img-1.jpg#image-center)
 ![Screenshot](/images/jammming-img-2.jpg#image-center)